cnu/cnu.github.io/content/post/2017/conflict.md

 Sometimes you need to give more than what you receive in the short term.
 You would feel like a loser, but karma would catch up and you might even end up getting back more than what you expected.

 So who are you going to help out today?

+**PS:** Don't start your one-on-one meetings with "What issues you have?"
+Instead start it with "What was great?"